-1. The Minnesota Municipal Board duly acquired and now has jurisdiction of the within proceeding.

-2. The area subject to annexation is not about to become urban or suburban in character.

-3. Municipal government is not required to protect the public health, safety, and welfare in the area subject to annexation.

-4. The bestainterest of the City of Jordan and the area subject to annexation will not beffurthered by annexation.
+- 1. The Minnesota Municipal Board duly acquired and now has jurisdiction of the within proceeding. - 2.
+The area subject to annexation is not about to become urban or suburban in character. - 3.
+Municipal government is not required to protect the public health, safety, and welfare in the area subject to annexation. - 4.
+The best interest of the City of Jordan and the area subject to annexation will not be furthered by annexation.

-5. An order should be issued by the Minnesota Municipal Board denying the annexation proposal.